 You’re going to love this

 Strawberries and angel food cake.
-If you love the classic combination of angel food cake with fresh strawberries -- and maybe a dollop of Cool Whip or whipped cream -- you're in for a treat!
+If you love the classic combination of fluffy angel food cake with fresh berries -- and maybe a dollop of Cool Whip or whipped cream -- you're in for a treat!
 This angel food cake dessert has all the same flavors, just rearranged in a different way.
 And instead of whipped topping, this strawberry cake is topped with a tangy cream cheese glaze.

 Frozen strawberries.
 Using frozen strawberries in this cake recipe means that you don't have to wait until strawberries are in season to make this cake.
 The frozen strawberries are ideal for this strawberry angel food cake because when they thaw, they are very, very soft so they break up easily with just a regular hand mixer.